01472 859329 / 07570 795851

 Training, qualifications & experience

 I gained a Diploma in Counselling in 2003 and became accredited with BACP in 2007.
-I am now also registered with BACP and work to their Ethical Framework.
+I am registered with BACP and work to their Ethical Framework.

 As well as private and voluntary work I have had experience as a school counsellor and worked for 8 years within an NHS IAPT team.
 This gave me a wide experience of clients and issues.
 I was promoted to senior counsellor in approx. 2010 and became a supervisor.

-I have attended very many training courses on many topics; I have a certificate for CfD (the Counselling for Depression training recommended by NICE) and one for EMDR; I have trained in solution-focused therapy and attended courses on various issues which affect people's mental health, such as addiction and relationship problems.
+I have attended very many training courses on various topics including CfD (the Counselling for Depression training recommended by NICE) and CBT; I have trained in solution-focused therapy and attended courses on various issues which affect people's mental health, such as addiction and relationship problems.

 I gained a Diploma in Integrative Supervision in May 2013.